Lemoenskil/Milestone_project_3_Garden_planner/README.md

 - Want to make different data object with set fields that you can choose from examle pest type, soil types.
 - Want to make it more sosiable add a blog where user can discuss different topics regards to garding
 - Proper, secure user registration and authorisation.
-- Augmented the styling and visual effect and improved content.
+- Augmenting the styling and visual effect and improved content.
 - I have lose properties like soil, position, pest that i can use later to put into dashbord to make the data more visual
 - A option to create your own account select select your plants and get your own calender